 If you’ve spent the day exploring the Atherton Tablelands and are starting to feel the heat, take the short drive south to the Herberton Range Conservation Park, then the short walk from the car park to this lesser-known gem.
 Here you can frolic in a deep, clear pool located between two waterfalls and sprawl on warm rocks as you gaze at the lush rainforest surrounds.

 Stoney Creek Falls

-This easygoing trail winds a 6km path through the Djiru National Park near Mission Beach and gives riders two cooling-off options once they’re done.
+For the mountain biking lovers, this easygoing trail winds a 6km path through the Djiru National Park near Mission Beach and gives riders two cooling-off options once they’re done.
 At the southern trailhead, near the Licuala Palms day-use area, there’s a path that takes you about half a kilometre to a spectacular freshwater swimming hole with some of the brightest, bluest and clearest waters imaginable.
 At the northern trailhead, there’s the Lacey Creek swimming area, another beautiful, tranquil spot to revive the senses.

 Cardwell Spa Pool